dynatrace-extensions/dynatrace-extensions-vscode/CONTRIBUTING.md

 **Tests**

 Two Jest projects are setup for testing, `unit` and `e2e`.
-These with every opened Pull Request, and must pass for your contribution to be merged.
+These run automatically with every opened Pull Request, and must pass for your contribution to be merged.
 You can run them locally separately using `npm run test test:<project>` or together using `npm run test`.

 Code coverage is only enabled file by file as most of the code base is still un-tested.

 ### Branches and releases

-Releases to VS Code marketplace are triggered on-demand using the `multi-platform build and publish` GitHub Action.
+Releases to VS Code marketplace are triggered on-demand using the `multi-platform build and publish` workflow.
 Releases on GitHub are done manually after a marketplace release.
 The cadence is irregular, but normal features tend to get implemented in a release-worthy amount roughly monthly.

 Releases are done from the `main` branch.